ntack93/BBSBOT/README.md

 2. Navigate to the API section and generate a new API key.
 3. Copy the API key and enter it in the Settings window under "Pexels API Key".

+### Alpha Vantage API Key

+1. Sign up for an account at [Alpha Vantage](https://www.alphavantage.co/).
+2. Navigate to the API section and generate a new API key.
+3. Copy the API key and enter it in the Settings window under "Alpha Vantage API Key".

+### CoinMarketCap API Key

+1. Sign up for an account at [CoinMarketCap](https://coinmarketcap.com/).
+2. Navigate to the API section and generate a new API key.
+3. Copy the API key and enter it in the Settings window under "CoinMarketCap API Key".

 ## DynamoDB Setup

 To enable conversation persistence using DynamoDB, follow these steps: